Marty Long

 Marty Long is an American politician.
 He serves as a Republican member for the 124th district of the Kansas House of Representatives.

 In 2018, Long was elected for the 124th district of the Kansas House of Representatives.
 He succeeded Steve Alford.
-He assumed office in 2019.
+He served from 2019 to 2023.

+In August 2024, Long was appointed to his old seat in the Kansas House of Representatives after his successor David Younger resigned.